top of page

 Nugget Falls

 Nugget Falls is located in the Tongass National Forest at the base of Bullard Mountain and can be accessed from the Mendenhall Glacier Visitor Center.
-It is relatively easy trail that is 2 miles in length and takes around an hour to complete round trip.
-You are rewarded with beautiful views of Nugget Falls which is 377 feet!
+It is a relatively easy trail that is 2 miles in length and takes around an hour to complete round-trip.
+You are rewarded with beautiful views of Nugget Falls, which is 377 feet tall!
 The falls are a result of ice melting from Nugget Glacier.
 In addition to the waterfall, you can also see Mendenhall Glacier.
 This is a popular trail during the summer months.
 As a result, except crowds.

 Mendenhall Glacier Visitor Center